mbabynames search ✿

 Darragh Alexander

-Darragh translates to "noble and strong".
+Darragh translates to "oak tree".
 Alexander to "defender of the people".
 Together they create a full-name meaning with real texture.
 The longer Alexander (4 syllables) builds on the shorter Darragh, giving the name forward momentum.

 Darragh Christopher